jsaintyv/Fcsc2025WriteUp/ja4a4a4do0o0ore/README.md

 The goal is to identify an interactive connection among SSH connections with certificate

-A first script allow me to separate each communication by ip It use tcpdump to extract a list of ip tshark to decode usefull information in session SSH.
+A first script allow me to separate each communication by ip.
+It use tcpdump to extract a list of ip.
+I use tshark to decode usefull information in session SSH.

 ```bash
 FILEPCAP=ja4a4a4do0o0re-ssh.pcap